 You may reheat until it turns to room temperature/slightly warm.
 You need not cook it through as it may spoil the texture.

 Yes, the roasted jalapeños give this green taco sauce a smoky flavor(And our family loves this variation as well).
-Furthermore, feel free to use the grilled jalapeños or the frozen jalapeños as well.
+Furthermore, feel free to use the grilled jalapeños or the frozen jalapeños.

-If you worry about the heat, remove that white membrane and the seeds of the jalapeño before blending it.
+If you worry about the heat, remove that white membrane and the jalapeño seeds before blending it.

 What to serve with this spicy taco sauce?

 Burgers and sandwiches.
-Spread over the side of burger and sandwiches and wait for the delight it brings on, like these Bombay sandwich, Masala sandwich, grilled veggie sandwich.
+Spread over the side of burgers and sandwiches and wait for the delight it brings on, like these Bombay sandwich, Masala sandwich, grilled veggie sandwich.

 Salads.
-Use as a dressing for the simple, plain salads like, spiced kale salad, mango cucumber salad, fresco salad.
+Use as a dressing for simple, plain salads like spiced kale salad, mango cucumber salad, fresco salad.

 As a dip.
-This serves as a great dip for appetizers like, stuffed cherry peppers, mini peppers stuffed with cream cheese, stuffed Shishito peppers.
+This serves as an excellent dip for appetizers like stuffed cherry peppers, mini peppers stuffed with cream cheese, stuffed Shishito peppers.

 Recipe variations